 So, this was part one of a series of blog posts about ”Would Heu-risk it?”.

-In the following series I will share anecdotes and suggestions on how to interpret the different cards, one card per blog post.
-In the end, these will be compiled into a ”Tester´s companion” that I hope to publish somewhere in the first half of 2020.
+In the following series I shared anecdotes and suggestions on how to interpret the different cards, one card per blog post.
+These were later on compiled into a book that can be found on LeanPub or on Amazon.

 So, until next time: Thank you for reading!